 - Favicon and App Generator – this is one of the best image generators I can find.
 Upload your logo, and it will generate ALL the basic dimensions you need on your site.
-These includes the favicon size, logo size, logo size with Retina display, iPad size, and you guessed it.
+These include the favicon size, logo size, logo size with Retina display, iPad size, and you guessed it.

 - Seed Keywords Engine – Search Engine that will help you find seed keywords by asking your friends.
 You send them a keyword, and you ask them what kind of keywords they would search.

 - Google Analytics – This tool keeps getting better and better.
-It is now easier to use because of google’s updates.
+It is now easier to use because of Google’s updates.
 Their mobile applications are easier to use too!

 - Similar Web – Find more info about your website and your competitor’s website.